Broadcom falls as forecast pales before Nvidia's blowout results

 The company, which supplies chips that help glue together AI supercomputers and traditional servers, expects networking revenue to jump 20% in the fourth quarter.

-Also, at least 7 brokerages raised their price targets on the stock, lauding the company's strong execution on its AI business.
+At least 14 brokerages raised their price targets on the stock, lauding the company's strong execution on its AI business.

 Its stock has added more than $150 billion in market value so far this year.